lmedranos/QUED/README.md

 conda install conda-forge::crest
 ```

-Install [`dftb+`](https://dftbplus-recipes.readthedocs.io/en/latest/introduction.html) (version 24.1, see webpage for installation guidelines) and `ase` to compute QM properties.
+Install [`dftb+`](https://dftbplus-recipes.readthedocs.io/en/latest/introduction.html) (version 24.1, see webpage for installation guidelines) to compute QM properties.
 ```bash
 conda install 'dftbplus=*=24.1=mpi_openmpi_*'
 # additional components like the dptools and the Python API
 conda install dftbplus-tools dftbplus-python
 ```

-It is necessary to replace the `dftb.py` file of the `ase` package with the one provided in this repository.
-This includes calculated reference values for Hubbard Derivatives.
+For the same purpose, the user should also install `ase` and replace the `dftb.py` file of the `ase` package with the one provided in this repository.
+This one includes calculated reference values for Hubbard Derivatives.
 ```bash
 conda install conda-forge::ase
 cp dftb.py /path/to/.conda/envs/qued/lib/python3.9/site-packages/ase/calculators/dftb.py